Autocar India

 New Hyundai Ioniq 5 facelift steering wheel

-The 3-spoke steering wheel is new and replaces the older model’s 2-spoke unit.
-Another welcome change is the new physical controls on the steering wheel.
-The four dots that make the letter ‘H’ in Morse Code, however, have been carried over.
+A 3-spoke steering wheel has replaced the older model’s 2-spoke unit, and the new physical controls on it are a welcome change.
+The four dots that make the letter ‘H’ in Morse code have been carried over.

-Other features are the same as before, including an 8-speaker Bose sound system, a panoramic glass roof, a heated steering wheel, powered front seats with heating and ventilation functions, heating function for rear seats, dual-zone climate control, heated ORVMs and rear window sunshades.
-Safety features like 6 airbags as standard, Level-2 ADAS, 360-degree camera and front and rear parking sensors are also the same as the older model.
+Other features are the same as before, including an 8-speaker Bose sound system, a panoramic glass roof, a heated steering wheel, powered front seats with heating and ventilation functions, heating for rear seats, dual-zone climate control, heated outside rearview mirrors (ORVMs) and rear window sunshades.
+Safety features such as 6 airbags as standard, Level 2 ADAS, a 360-degree camera and front and rear parking sensors also carry on unchanged.

-Hyundai Ioniq 5 new vs old: Powertrain options and price
+Hyundai Ioniq 5 new vs old: Powertrain and price

-The facelift is offered at a higher price tag, but it gets a bigger battery pack
+The facelift is priced higher but gets a bigger battery pack

 New Hyundai Ioniq 5 vs old model: Powertrain and price